jsomsanith-tlnd/talend-app/src/talend-app-entities/README.md

 * manage fetch status and errors
 * store entities in redux store

-Entities can have any type: Object, Array, ...
+Entities can have any data type: Object, Array, ...

 ## Installation